peterczegledy/Python_TUI/cmd_window/readme.md

 ```

 ```
-id: The id of the textbox.
+-id: The id of the textbox.
-width: The width of the textbox.
+-width: The width of the textbox.
-posx: The x position of the textbox.
+-posx: The x position of the textbox.
-posy: The y position of the textbox.
+-posy: The y position of the textbox.
-ispassword: If set to True, the textbox will display "*" characters instead of the entered text, but the value can still be accessed using the .text attribute of the textbox.
+-ispassword: If set to True, the textbox will display "*" characters instead of the entered text, but the value can still be accessed using the .text attribute of the textbox.
 ```

 ### Multilinetextbox